Gavalou

 Gavalou (Γαβαλού) is a town and a community in the municipal unit of Makryneia, Aetolia-Acarnania, Greece.
-In 2011 its population was 1,018 for the town, and 1,051 for the community, which includes the small village Kourtelaiika.
+The community includes the small village Kourtelaiika.
 The town is located south of Lake Trichonida, the largest natural lake of Greece.
 It is 7 km east of Papadates, 10 km northwest of Kato Makrinou and 15 km southeast of Agrinio.

 Population

 History

 Gavalou may be built at or near the site of the ancient Aetolian town Trichonium, from which the Lake Trichonida derived its name.
 Its position is uncertain.
 Leake places it S. of the lake at a place called Gavala, and Kiepert, in his map E. of the lake.
 But since Strabo mentions it along with Stratus as situated in a fertile plain, it ought probably to be placed N. of the lake (Strab. x. p.
 450; Pol. v.
 7; Steph.
 B. s. v.).
 It was evidently a place of importance, and several natives of this town are mentioned in history.
 (Pol. iv.
 3, v.
 13, xvii.
 10; Paus. ii.
 37. § 3; Leake, Northern Greece, vol. i. p.
 155.)